lordbinary11/ecareerguide-backend/RENDER_DEPLOYMENT.md

 ### 2.3 Create a Database

-1. In Render dashboard, click "New +" and select "PostgreSQL" or "MySQL"
+1. In Render dashboard, click "New +" and select "PostgreSQL"
-2. Choose "MySQL" for compatibility with your existing schema
-3. Name it `ecareerguide-db`
+2. Name it `ecareerguide-db`
-4. Note down the connection details
+3. Note down the connection details

 ## Step 3: Deploy